microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 In this lesson, you will learn:

-- Preparing your data for model-building.
+- How to prepare your data for model-building.
-- Using Matplotlib for data visualization.
+- How to use Matplotlib for data visualization.

-## Asking the Right Question
+## Asking the right question of your data

-The question you need answered, will determine what type of ML algorithms you will leverage.
-Consider the following two examples:
+The question you need answered will determine what type of ML algorithms you will leverage.
+And the quality of the answer you get back will be heavily dependent on the nature of your data.

-- **Cars and trucks**.
-For example, do you need to determine the differences between cars and trucks as they cruise down a highway via a video feed?
-You will need some kind of highly performant classification model to make that differentiation.
-It will need to be able to perform object detection, probably by showing bounding boxes around detected cars and trucks.

-- **Age to height**.
-What if you are trying to correlate two points of data - like age to height?
-You can use a linear regression model, as shown in the previous lesson, to draw the classical straight line through the scatterplot of points to show how, with age, height tends to increase.
-Thus you can predict, for a given group of people, their height given their age.
+Take a look at the [data](../data/US-pumpkins.csv) provided for this lesson.
+You can open this .csv file in VS Code.
+A quick skim immediately shows that there are blanks and a mix of strings and numeric data.
+There's also a strange column called 'Package' where the data is a mix between 'sacks', 'bins' and other values.
+The data, in fact, is a bit of a mess.

-But it's not very common to be gifted a dataset that is completely ready to use to create a ML model.
+In fact, it is not very common to be gifted a dataset that is completely ready to use to create a ML model out of the box.
 In this lesson, you will learn how to prepare a raw dataset using standard Python libraries.
 You will also learn various techniques to visualize the data.

-## Case study 'The Pumpkin market'
+## Case study: 'the pumpkin market'

-In this folder you will find a .csv file in the root `data` folder called [US-pumpkins.csv](../data/US-pumpkins.csv) which includes 1757 lines of data about the pumpkin market, sorted into groupings by city.
+In this folder you will find a .csv file in the root `data` folder called [US-pumpkins.csv](../data/US-pumpkins.csv) which includes 1757 lines of data about the market for pumpkins, sorted into groupings by city.
 This is raw data extracted from the [Specialty Crops Terminal Markets Standard Reports](https://www.marketnews.usda.gov/mnp/fv-report-config-step1?type=termPrice) distributed by the United States Department of Agriculture.

 ### Preparing data

 This data is in the public domain.
 It can be downloaded in many separate files, per city, from the USDA web site.
-To avoid too many separate files, we have concatenated all the city data into one spreadsheet, thus we have _prepared_ the data.
+To avoid too many separate files, we have concatenated all the city data into one spreadsheet, thus we have already _prepared_ the data a bit.
 Next, let's take a closer look at the data.

-### The Pumpkin data - early conclusions
+### The pumpkin data - early conclusions

 What do you notice about this data?
-First, you see that it is a mix of text and numeric data.
-There are also dates.
-Second, you see that there's a considerable amount of missing and mixed data.
-To build a good model, you will need to handle that.
+You already saw that there is a mix of strings, numbers, blanks and strange values that you need to make sense of.

 What question can you ask of this data, using a Regression technique?
-What about _Predict the price of a pumpkin for sale during a given month_.
+What about "Predict the price of a pumpkin for sale during a given month".
 Looking again at the data, there are some changes you need to make to create the data structure necessary for the task.

-## Exercise - analyze the Pumpkin Data
+## Exercise - analyze the pumpkin data

 Let's use [Pandas](https://pandas.pydata.org/), (the name stands for `Python Data Analysis`) a tool very useful for shaping data, to analyze and prepare this pumpkin data.

 ### First, check for missing dates

-At a high level, you will need to take the following steps to check for missing dates.
+You will first need to take steps to check for missing dates:

-1. Convert the dates to a month format (these are US dates, so the format is currently `MM/DD/YYYY`).
+1. Convert the dates to a month format (these are US dates, so the format is `MM/DD/YYYY`).
-1. Extract the month to a new column.
+2. Extract the month to a new column.

 Open the _notebook.ipynb_ file in Visual Studio Code and import the spreadsheet in to a new Pandas dataframe.